IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/AWSMSSQL_README.md

 		g.
 Select SQLSERVER_AUDIT as an option name.
 		h.
 Set S3 bucket that we created in previous step.
 		i.
 Create new IAM role.
 		j.
-Need to create policy which we will be attaching to the IAM role.
-Use following JSON for same.
+Create a policy that you will attach to the IAM role as shown in the following JSON.
 			{
 				"Version": "2012-10-17",
 				"Statement": [